 Three years of Allowable Service.
-The eligibility age is 65 for those hired before July 1, 1989 and the earlier of eligibility for full Social Security retirement benefits to a maximum of age 66 for those hired on or after July 1, 1989.
+The eligibility age is 65 for those hired before July 1, 1989.
+The eligibility age is the earlier of eligibility for full Social Security retirement benefits to a maximum of age 66 for those hired on or after July 1, 1989 and retired prior to July 1, 2025.
+Beginning July 1, 2025, the eligibility age is 65 for all members.
 A Proportionate Retirement Annuity is available at Normal Retirement Age with one year of Allowable Service.